Why Young Koreans Are Going Back to Saunas — and Redefining What Wellness Looks Like

 Affordable Wellness as a Cultural Signal

-Globally, wellness has increasingly become associated with premium pricing — specialized classes, curated retreats, or branded lifestyles.
+Globally, wellness has become associated with premium pricing.

-Korea’s sauna resurgence suggests an alternative model: low-cost communal wellness.
+Korea’s sauna resurgence suggests another model: low-cost communal wellness.

-Instead of optimizing self-improvement, participants temporarily step outside optimization altogether.
+Instead of optimizing self-improvement, people step outside optimization altogether.

 Socializing Without Performance